Curiosity-org/Gipsy/docs/getting_started.md

       ```

 7. Install dependencies
-8.

       ```
       pip install -r requirements.txt
       ```

-9. Run the setup script and answer the questions.
+8. Run the setup script and answer the questions.

       ```bash
       python setup.py
       ```

+9. Create a `plugins` folder and add all the plugins you wan to use on your bot.
+You can find all the official plugins [here](https://github.com/Gunivers/Gipsy-plugins).
+To install a plugin, simply copy the folder of the plugin in the `plugins` folder.

 10. Start the bot
       ```bash